 EDC DISASTER BRIDGE LOAN FUND

-In addition to our traditional EDC loan funds, EDC is offering 4.25% interest loans from $5,000- $50,000 and a 48 month term through our Disaster Bridge Loan Fund to give a cash flow boost to businesses impacted by reduced sales, supply chain disruption or other challenges related to COVID-19.
-Email email@example.com for more information.
+In addition to our traditional EDC loan funds, EDC is offering 4.25% interest loans from $5,000- $50,000 and a 48-month term through our Disaster Bridge Loan Fund to give a cash flow boost to businesses.
+Email firstname.lastname@example.org or call 805.409.9497 for more information.

 UNEMPLOYMENT INSURANCE (UI) BENEFITS

 Unemployment benefits are available for self-employed individuals and employees.
-If you have lost hours or wages due to the impact of COVID-19 apply for unemployment with the EDD here.
+If you are out of work or have had your hours reduced, you may be eligible to receive unemployment benefits.
+CLICK HERE to apply for unemployment with the Employment Development Department.